Focus Communications suggests you future-proof your business now.

 The indisputable starting point would be finding the right marketing partner who can start you off at the shallow end with true multicultural orientation, help you identify the right target ethnic segment and define realistic goals and objectives before the deep dive.

-By: Loretta Lam, Chief Strategist, Focus Communications Inc., a pioneer in innovative 360 Multicultural Marketing Communications that drive results in over two decades.
+Author: Loretta Lam, Chief Strategist, Focus Communications Inc., a pioneer in innovative 360 Multicultural Marketing Communications that drive results in over two decades.